deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 * High uptime (backed by an SLA)
 * Rollbacks
 * A/B Testing (2018)
+* REST API

 SKIL is enterprise tested.
 Skymind’s clients include the US Department of Homeland Security, Softbank, France Telecom and Ericsson, among others.

+## TensorFlow Serving

+[TensorFlow Serving](https://www.tensorflow.org/serving/) is one way to serve machine-learning models.
+It uses the gRPC protocol rather than REST.